ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 #### Files Processing

-The `for` loop fits well for processing a list of files.
-When solving this task, you should compose the loop condition correctly.
-There are several common mistakes here.
+The `for` loop works well when you need to process a list of files.
+The only point here is to compose the loop condition correctly.
+There are several common mistakes when writing this condition.
 Let's consider them by examples.

-The first example is a script that prints types of files in the current directory.
-We can do it by calling the `file` utility for each file.
+The first example is a script that reads the current directory and prints the types of all files there.
+You can call the `file` utility to get this information for each file.

-The most common mistake when composing the `for` loop condition is neglecting patterns (globbing).
+When composing the `for` loop condition, the most common mistake is the neglect of patterns (globbing).
 Users often call the `ls` or `find` utility to get the STRING.
 It happens this way:
 {line-numbers: true, format: Bash}
 ```
 for filename in $(ls)
 for filename in $(find . - type f)
 ```

-This is wrong.
-Such a solution leads to the following problems:
+Both these `for` conditions are wrong.
+They lead to the following problems:

-1. Word splitting breaks names of files and directories with spaces.
+1. Word splitting breaks the names of files and directories with spaces.

 2. If the filename contains an asterisk, Bash performs globbing before starting the loop.
-Then it writes the expansion result to the `filename` variable.
+Then it writes the globbing result to the `filename` variable.
 This way, you lose the actual filename.

 3. The output of the `ls` utility depends on the regional settings.
 Therefore, you can get question marks instead of the national alphabet characters in filenames.
 Then the `for` loop cannot process these files.

-Always use patterns in the `for` loop to enumerate filenames.
+Always use patterns in the `for` condition when you need to enumerate filenames.
 It is the only correct solution for this task.

-We should write the following `for` loop condition in our case:
+You should write the following `for` loop condition for our script:
 {line-numbers: false, format: Bash}
 ```
 for filename in *